nader-albert/WeatherBalloon/README.md

 * The two Apps ProducerApp and ConsumerApp should have been seperated in two different Jars, so that we can build them separately

 #Assumptions / Simplifications:
-* Calculating the Min, Max temperatures ignored the different units corresponding to different observatories.
+* The calculation of the Min, Max temperatures ignored the different units corresponding to different observatories.
 * Dates / Locations were left static

 #Run